Skip to main content

 Is the Overnight Lending Rate the same as Prime?

-How does the Overnight Lending Rate impact inflation?
+What’s the relationship between the Overnight Lending Rate and inflation?

 Should I lock into a fixed mortgage rate when the Overnight Lending Rate is rising?